 The Upside of Your Darkside

-Shadow Work is the time of sweet confinement and aloneness where we resolve the inner conflict between who we want to be and who we think we’re suppossed to be.
+Shadow Work is the time of sweet confinement and aloneness where we resolve inner conflicts, release trapped energy, and integrate all parts of ourselves.

 The Promise of Wholeness

 How often have we heard “don’t be emotional at work”?
 This comes up quite a bit in my coaching and organization work with women.
 We have all been conditioned to believe that there is “a set of emotions” that are off limits for women at work.
 That this “set” of emotions makes us look weak or incapable.
 That we need to hide these emotions, push them down, or block them out so that we appear cool, calm and collected at all times.